Grafana #

 • Authentication — the pgwire connection is set up under the litmus user.
 The API-based setup path (litmus grafana setup --grafana-url ...) also sends litmus as the password.
 Suitable for localhost or a trusted LAN; not for an exposed endpoint without further hardening.

-• PostgreSQL plugin requirement — the bundled dashboards target grafana-postgresql-datasource.
+• PostgreSQL data source — the bundled dashboards target grafana-postgresql-datasource.
 Grafana 10.x or later ships it built-in.
 Earlier versions need the plugin installed separately.

 • Schema drift — the dashboards assume the current parquet schema.
 If Litmus's parquet columns change in a future release, the dashboards will need to be regenerated; the Litmus release notes will call out when that happens.